How to Apply

 What is the Evidence Partnership?

 The partnership is made up of six colleges, each serving its local community while offering a broad curriculum to learners.
-Together, they bring valuable insights from a range of local contexts.
+Together, they bring valuable insights from a range of local contexts and are sharing how they use the evidence.
 This diversity forms a strong foundation for collaboration and will enable us to explore the priorities of the 16–19 sector.

 Our Plan